 Turkey– Turkey is at it’s very best price in the fall, along with duck.
 A couple of weeks before Thanksgiving you should find them priced the lowest.

-Beef– Beef is the lowest price at this time of year, usually in the early fall.
+Beef– Beef can be found at its lowest price usually in the early fall.

 Pork– Just like beef, pork is best in the fall for whole pork and uncured such as pork chops.
 In the winter, you will find the best prices on cured ham and bacon.

 Fish and Seafood– This can be tricky depending on what kind of fish or seafood you are looking for.
 In general, prices vary by your location.
 Even though the location is largely a factor in when fish and seafood is in-season, there are some varieties that are almost the same everywhere.
 For instance, sockeye salmon is best between May and September.
 The best policy is to check local charts in your area.